vanessamiranda/vanessamiranda.github.io/_pages/dataviz.md

    image: "/images/V4.jpg"
 ---

-I design visualisation to make data interactive, understandable and beautiful.
+I design visualisation to make complex data interactive, more understandable and beautiful.
 Take a glimpse of some projects I've been working on my [Tableau Public profile](http://bit.ly/2KY4ftohome).

 **Startup Quadrant Dashboard for Executive Investors**